DBC-Lab/Brain_MRI_Enhancement/README.md

    ***train.prototxt***: network architecture.

-   This is the architecture based on Anatomy-Guided Densely-Connected U-Net (ADU-Net) in the paper of "L. Wang, G. Li, F. Shi, X. Cao, C. Lian, D. Nie, et al., "Volume-based analysis of 6-month-old infant brain MRI for autism biomarker identification and early diagnosis," in MICCAI, 2018, pp. 411-419."
+   This is the architecture based on Anatomy-Guided Densely-Connected U-Net (ADU-Net) in the paper of _L.
+Wang, G. Li, F. Shi, X. Cao, C. Lian, D. Nie, et al., "Volume-based analysis of 6-month-old infant brain MRI for autism biomarker identification and early diagnosis," in MICCAI, 2018, pp. 411-419._

 ## PyTorch version